Disclaimer: Zero no Tsukaima's turn. Let's shred my credibility with an Original Character!

 Colbert faced Ryan and Louise as Kirche followed the other students away.
 "Again I apologize, this has never happened before.
 I will try to have it sorted out, but in the meantime we should get you situated Mr. Ingram.
 As Louise summoned you, you are her responsibility."

 He looked a little despondent as he asked.
 "There really isn't any way for me to return home, is there?"

 "The spell has always been about summoning here, not returning them to where they belonged," Colbert explained.

 "We'll see about that."
 Ryan inwardly remarked before he looked again to Louise, who had largely recovered.
 "I see."

 He looked to Louise.
 "Uh, is there someplace I can get cleaned up then?
 I was out for a hike when I got snatched up, so I'm a little dingy."

 Louise regarded him silently for a moment, before she begrudgingly nodded and gestured for him to follow her.
 There just had to be some way out of this, she wasn't going to be the familiar of a commoner!
 She was a noble, a Vallière!
 If her family found out about this, her life would be over from the embarrassment!

 She looked at the rune on her hand and clenched it into a fist.
 No, maybe the rune meant nothing and she was still the master in this situation.
 She could still take control of the situation.
 So what if she summoned a commoner, she was the mage here, damn it!

 Ryan also looked at Louise's hand, and felt a great dread as he reached behind himself to scratch his back.
 That rune meant trouble was coming, and it was only a matter of time before it showed up…if it wasn't already here.

-"I'm not sure," A voice replied in his thoughts, "But it should be interesting, shouldn't it?"
+"I'm not sure," a voice replied in his thoughts, "but it should be interesting, shouldn't it, eh boyo?"